 How A Dose Of Iodine Could Kill You (Or Save Your Life)

-Nuclear fission results from a mechanical process of ‘bombardment’ of a heavy atom’s nucleus by a neutron, resulting in its splitting into two lighter atoms.
-Each atom that is split can release even more free neutrons, which trigger even more fission events, in a process known as a nuclear chain reaction.
-Atoms that are able to achieve this are known as ‘fissile’ and are used as nuclear fuels; U-235 and Pu-239 are by far the most common isotopes used.
+Nuclear fission occurs when an atom’s nucleus splits, resulting in two smaller atoms.
+This process can happen spontaneously or induced mechanically by ‘bombarding’ heavy atoms with neutrons.
+Each atom that is split in this way can release even more free neutrons, which trigger even more fission events, eventually leading to a nuclear chain reaction.
+Atoms that are able to achieve this reaction are known as ‘fissile’ and are used as nuclear fuels; U-235 and Pu-239 are by far the most common isotopes used.
+The number after the element denotes its atomic mass.

 A study of the people affected by the Chernobyl disaster fallout showed that I-131 was absorbed through contaminated milk, and accumulated in the thyroid glands of the population, mostly children.
 Cases of pediatric thyroid cancer, likely caused by absorption of I-131 into the thyroid gland, increased in Ukraine and Belarus 3 to 4 years after the accident2.

-Ten years after the Chernobyl accident, it became clear that thyroid damage caused by I-131 was virtually the only adverse health effect that could be measured.
+Ten years after the Chernobyl accident, thyroid damage caused by I-131 was virtually the only adverse health effect that could still be measured.
 Studies undertaken by the US Nuclear Regulatory Commission showed that “except for thyroid cancer, there has been no confirmed increase in the rates of other cancers, including leukemia, among the… public, that have been attributed to releases from the accident3.”

 Researchers at the World Health Organization continued long-term monitoring of the victims from Chernobyl and were shocked to find an increase in thyroid cancer cases up to 500 km from the accident site, far beyond emergency planning zones.
-Since 2002 – almost 30 years after the incident – over 11,000 cases have already been reported4, and that number has likely since increased.
+Since 2002 – almost 30 years after the incident – over 11,000 cases have been reported4, with that number likely to have increased in subsequent years.

-To counteract the effect of I-131 accumulation in the thyroid gland, the body can be overloaded with the stable isotope of iodine, I-127.
-This is taken up by the thyroid gland and saturates it, rendering it less effective at accumulating radioactive I-131 and allowing it to be excreted.
-I-127 is supplied in the form of potassium iodide (KI) tablets and saturated solutions of potassium iodide (SSKI), as elemental iodine is too toxic to be ingested directly.
+There is, however, a simple defense against I-131 in the vent of nuclear fallout.
+To counteract I-131 accumulation in the thyroid gland, the body can be overloaded with the stable isotope of iodine, I-127.
+This is taken up by the thyroid gland and saturates it, meaning the body absorbs less of the radioactive I-131, excreting it instead.
+I-127 is supplied in the form of potassium iodide (KI) tablets and saturated solutions of potassium iodide, as elemental iodine is too toxic to be ingested directly.

-People living in irradiated areas following the Chernobyl disaster where KI was not available developed thyroid cancer at epidemic levels, whereas in Poland – where SSKI was administered to 10.5 million children and 7 million adults – the observed levels of I-131 activity was much lower than expected had this countermeasure not been taken.
+The effectiveness of iodine tablets was shown during the Chernobyl crisis; the population living in irradiated areas where KI was not available developed thyroid cancer at epidemic levels.
+In neighboring Poland – where solutions of KI was administered to 10.5 million children and 7 million adults – the observed levels of I-131 activity were much lower than expected.

-Lucky for us, KI is stocked by many governments in the event of a nuclear disaster and can also be bought over the counter.
-But in the spirit of chemistry, SSKI can also be easily made in the lab by dissolving the highly soluble KI salt in pure water until no more crystals dissolve.
+Lucky for us, potassium iodide is stocked by many governments in the event of a nuclear disaster.
+If you feel like you should take matters into your own hands, tablets can also be bought over the counter and online.
+In the spirit of chemistry, a solution of KI can be easily made in the lab by dissolving the highly soluble KI salt in pure water until no more crystals dissolve.
 A standard I-131 blocking dose consists of 1-2 drops made this way (50-100 mg iodide).
+Something you can try at home?
+Or not.

 - Braverman, E. R., Blum, K., Loeffke, B., Baker, R., Kreuk, F., Yang, S. P., & Hurley, J. R. (2014).
 Managing terrorism or accidental nuclear errors, preparing for iodine-131 emergencies: a comprehensive review.
 International journal of environmental research and public health, 11(4), 4158-4200.